10 Ways Sales Reps Can Help Create a Customer For Life

 10. Don’t Forget about Them

 One sure way to lose a customer is forgetting to follow-up.
-Invest in an AI-Powered CRM that will automatically remind you of who to call, and when to call.
+Invest in a proactive relationship management platform that will automatically remind you of who to call, and when to call.
 You may have a great prospect on your hands, but if you fail to call when you say you will, you will lose them for sure.
-Spiro is a CRM that keeps you on top of all your opportunities and proactively suggests the best next steps to keep the deal moving along.
+Spiro is a sales platform that keeps you on top of all your opportunities and proactively suggests the best next steps to keep the deal moving along.